top of page

 We advocate for clients in the Court of Public Opinion.
 And we can do so with the benefit of attorney-client privilege.

-We define the Court of Public Opinion as a group of people who are not parties to a legal dispute but whose perceptions of that dispute could affect (i) its resolution, and (ii) its impact on the reputation and prosperity of a litigant.
+We define the Court of Public Opinion as a group of people who are not parties to a legal matter or potential legal matter, but whose perceptions of that matter could affect (i) its resolution, and (ii) its impact on the reputation and prosperity of a participant in the matter.

 Engaging the Court of Public Opinion helps lawyers and their clients favorably resolve those clients' legal disputes by: